 Where to Stay

 Travel is exhausting.
 After a week in Madrid (and two days being sick), then spending the night at the Zurich Airport (layover issue), getting lost (trying to find my hotel in Helsinki…hence the cab), and wandering around I wanted to relax for the rest of the evening.
 Thankfully I was staying really close by at The Kongressikoti Hotel, It was the perfect place for me to spend my two nights in Helsinki.
 I had a private room with a king bed, dresser, table, tv, and a mini fridge and sink.
 The hotel has a shared bathrooms, a fully equipped kitchen to use, laundry service, free wifi, and tourist maps/information.
-The guesthouse was simple, quiet, clean, safe, in a great location with affordable rates (for Finland).
+The guesthouse was simple, quiet, clean, safe, and in a great location.

 Next Day – Design District